William J. Whaling: Early career

 William J. Whaling was born on February 26, 1894, in St. Cloud, Minnesota, as the son of Canadian immigrants.
-A great athlete, he completed high school and was drafted by St. Louis Browns, an American League baseball team.
-His career was interrupted by the United States entry into World War I, when he enlisted in the Marine Corps in May 1917.
+Following the United States entry into World War I, he enlisted in the Marine Corps in May 1917.
 Whaling completed boot camp at Parris Island and then joined the newly organized 1st Battalion, 6th Marines.
 Following several months of intensive training, he embarked for France, where he spent the next several months with more training and the unloading of the ships.

 The 6th Marine Regiment was ordered to the trenches in the Verdun sector in March 1918 and Whaling then took part in the Battle of Belleau Wood in June that year, where he was gassed.
 He was hospitalized for the next two months and was commissioned as a second lieutenant in August 1918.
 Whaling was subsequently attached to the headquarters of the 6th Marine Regiment under Colonel Harry Lee and participated in the Battle of Saint-Mihiel in September 1918.
 He distinguished himself during combat near Thiaucourt and received a Silver Star citation for gallantry in action.

 Upon the Armistice, Whaling participated in the Occupation of the Rhineland, Germany, where he befriended future general Gerald C. Thomas during his service in the 75th Company.
 While in Germany, he also served as coach of 6th Marine Regiment Baseball Team and became involved in the 1919 American Expeditionary Forces Rifle and Pistol Matches, where he won a gold medal for Pistol Match.
 He returned to the United States in June 1919 and was transferred to the regular Marine Corps with his rank of second lieutenant.